 But not all of them are created equal.
 That is why we advise that pregnant women take a couple of minutes always to read the label of a chosen brand.

 This tip allows them to avoid some dicey ingredients that may cause problems to them.
-It’s smart to be cautious about bath bombs that contain strong fragrances or dyes, as they could potentially cause skin irritation or an allergic reaction.
+It’s smart to be cautious about brands that contain strong fragrances or dyes, as they could potentially cause skin irritation or an allergic reaction.

 It’s always a good idea to check with your healthcare provider if you’re uncertain about any of the ingredients listed on a bath bomb.